-Process Plant Technology Associate of Applied Science (A.A.S)
+Process Plant Technology (A.A.S)

-Contact Information: Sheila Trottier, CTE Director (701)477-7879 strottier@tm.edu safety and technical aspects of operating the plant, the work of a plant operator, and the mechanical and chemical technology needed for working in similar industrial operations.
+Contact Information: Sheila Trottier, CTE Director (701)477-7879 strottier@tm.edu

 The Process Plant Technology Program is offered through a partnership agreement between Bismarck State College and Turtle Mountain Community College.

 Process Plant Technology is a program which focuses on the machines, technology, and work required to create a product.
 Examples of such products include natural gas, refinery products, ethanol, biodiesel, food products, etc. The program provides a foundation of knowledge used for working in these facilities including the